cloudflare/terraform-provider-cloudflare/website/docs/r/load_balancer.html.markdown

 # cloudflare_load_balancer

 Provides a Cloudflare Load Balancer resource.
 This sits in front of a number of defined pools of origins and provides various options for geographically-aware load balancing.
-Note that the load balancing feature must be enabled in your Clouflare account before you can use this resource.
+Note that the load balancing feature must be enabled in your Cloudflare account before you can use this resource.

 ## Example Usage